navycuda/intel_hex_386/README.md

 This utility currently only works with extended linear address intel hex files.
 It is also designed only to deal with intel hex files that already exist, it currently does not have the capacity to generate an intel hex file from nothing.

+However, it is possible to generate a intel hex file from binary if the block data structure is known.

 ## Dependancies